Transforming Your Classroom with National History Day

 In today's educational climate, with so much pressure from outside the classroom, many teachers are weary of fitting anything else into their curriculum.
-National History Day (NHD) is a program that can be integrated into any social studies or history classroom, as it helps teachers expand and enrich the existing curriculum.
+National History Day is a program that can be integrated into any social studies or history classroom, helping teachers expand and enrich their existing curriculum.
 NHD is an outstanding example of outcome-based or performance-based learning.
-Educators who teach research skills, engage students in higher-order thinking skills and ask students to submit a project for assessment find NHD to be the perfect tool.
+Educators who teach research skills, engage students in higher-order thinking skills, and ask students to submit a project for assessment find NHD to be the perfect tool.
 NHD uses an annual theme to guide student research.
 This also gives a focus for teaching research and historical content in the classroom.
 Many teachers incorporate the theme into their everyday teaching, asking students to look for relationship to the theme in each classroom lesson.

 National History Day motivates students to discover history by:

 - Cultivating interest: Students research a topic related to the theme.
 Students use their own creativity to present the material.
 Each year the theme is broad enough to allow any history course to participate.

 - Developing research skills: Students act as historians discovering how to uncover primary sources, build historical context, and form historical interpretations.
 Students develop the skills they need for college!